fctanglao/ComputerArchitectureLabs/Lab 1/README.md

 - Adder latches PC + 4 into the IF/ID pipeline register
 ### Expected Inputs & Outputs
 - Inputs
   - PCSrc select signal from the EX/MEM latch
   - Branch target address from the EX/MEM latch
+- Outputs
   - PC + 4 (NPC)
   - Fetched instructions (IR)

 ## Code
 ### Block diagram for the IF stage